MhdGmal1998/noor-dashboard/README.md

-# noor-api
+# noor-dashboard
-The backend of Noor applications
+The dashboard of Noor application